garethjns/SpatialTaskV2/readme.md

 	- Check calibration accuracy.
 	- Press (R) to begin recording video/gaze data.
 - In Spyder:
-	- Click in collectAndStampSurface.py and press ctrl+enter to run.
+	- Click in run.py and click green run button.
-	- Check Python connects to ZMQ server and begins collecting data when surface is detected in world camera.
+	- Check Python connects to ZMQ server and waits for MATLAB to connect to TCP server.

 ### 5. Start task
 - On the Windows/MATLAB computer:
 	- Run run.m.
 		- Respond 'y' to calibration question.
+- On Linux computer
+	- Check MATLAB has successfully connected to TCP server and Python has begun collecting data from eyetracker.

 ### 6. Monitor task
 - Tell subject to press touchscreen when ready to start (twice).